What we know about the victims of the Texas school shooting in Uvalde so far - NewsBreak

 Rojelio Torres, 10

-Rojelio Torres' mother confirmed to ABC News her son was confirmed dead in the shooting.
-She described Rojelio as a "very smart and loving child."
+Rojelio Torres' mother, Evadulia Orta, confirmed to ABC News her son died in the shooting.
+She described the 10-year-old fourth-grader as a "very smart and loving child."

+Orta, a mother of four, said she is trying to stay strong for the rest of her children, but added, "I lost a piece of my heart."

+Standing beside her twin sister, Orta told ABC News in an exclusive interview that the shooting has not only devastated her entire family but her entire community as well.

 Annabell Rodriguez, 10, and Jacklyn Jaylen Cazares, 10